hcfman/sbts-install/README.md

 Installs the latest release of StalkedByTheState on one of NVIDIA Jetson Nano, NX or AGX.

+If you have a Jetson Nano, then you should disable the GUI interface with:

+sudo systemctl set-default multi-user.target; sudo reboot

 First you need to have installed the sbts-base project from here

 https://github.com/hcfman/sbts-base